 The Board of the REIT Manager has established the Audit and Risk Committee (constituted as a sub-committee of the Board).
-As at 31 December 2021, the Committee's composition constituted of three non-executive directors, the Chairman being an independent non-executive director.
-The Chairman is a non-executive Director.
+As at 31 December 2022, the Committee's composition constituted of three non-executive directors, the Chairman being an independent non-executive director.

-The mandate and scope of responsibilities of the committee is aligned with the Capital Markets Authority's Code of Corporate Governance.
+The mandate and scope of responsibilities of the Committee is aligned with the Capital Markets Authority's Code of Corporate Governance.
 The mandate of the Audit Committee inter alia includes:

-- Review and approve the execution of the approved investment strategy from time to time. - Set criteria and targets for investment, including asset mixes and/or allocations. - Oversight over the strategic direction of the REIT; making decisions on purchasing, developing and selling of properties within the limits of this Mandate and the CMA REIT's Regulations.
+- · Review and approve the execution of the approved investment strategy from time to time. - Set criteria and targets for investment, including asset mixes and/or allocations. - Oversight over the strategic direction of the REIT; making decisions on purchasing, developing and selling of properties within the limits of this Mandate and the CMA REIT's Regulations.